LucidTechnics/lucidtechnics.github.com/_posts/projects/0100-01-05-substance.md

 published: true
 ---

-Lucid Technics is an active donor to the Substance.io project.
+Lucid Technics is an active donor to the Substance project.
+We support Substance because we want to encourage the creation of an open platform for sharing data on the web.

 Substance is a fully web-based document authoring and publishing platform.
 With Substance, Writers, Scientists, Journalists and everyone who's interested in publishing can use an open platform for writing and sharing articles in a collaborative way.